AniketTribhuvan/SaaS-subscription-billing-database/README.md

 2. Open pgAdmin or psql.
 3. Run the `schema.sql` file.
 4. The database and tables will be created automatically.

-## Future Improvements

-Some features I would like to add in the future:

-- Organizations/Companies
-- User roles and permissions
-- Invoice generation
-- Discounts and coupons
-- Payment methods
-- Audit logs
-- REST API integration

 ## Purpose